Alfred J. Kahn

 Alfred Joseph Kahn (February 8, 1919 – February 13, 2009) was an American expert on social policy, particularly as it related to child welfare.
 He was critical of problems at the local and federal governmental level in providing services related to child development and family support, arguing that a comprehensive system of social welfare provision should be made available to all Americans comparable to similar systems offered in Western Europe.

 Birth and education

-Born in Williamsburg, Brooklyn Kahn to a Jewish family and was raised in Bensonhurst, Brooklyn.
+Born in Williamsburg, Brooklyn to a Jewish family, Kahn was raised in Bensonhurst, Brooklyn.
 After moving with his family to the Bronx, he attended DeWitt Clinton High School.
-He attended City College of New York, graduating in 1939, and then attended the Seminary College of Jewish Studies at the Jewish Theological Seminary where he earned a degree in Hebrew letters.
+He attended the City College of New York, graduating in 1939, and then attended the Seminary College of Jewish Studies at the Jewish Theological Seminary where he earned a degree in Hebrew letters.

 Service in the USAF

 Serving in the United States Army Air Forces (now the USAF) during World War II, Kahn served at Drew Field near Tampa, Florida, where he participated in that branch's first mental-hygiene unit, studying the connections between childhood experiences of soldiers and their propensity to experience battlefield stress or go AWOL.